AdobeDocs/experience-manager-65.ko-KR/help/assets/adding-dynamic-media-assets-to-pages.md

 ![dm-settings-smart-crop](assets/dm-settings-smart-crop.png)

-You can edit the following Dynamic Media Setting by clicking **[!UICONTROL Edit]** in the component.
+You must edit the following Dynamic Media Setting by clicking **[!UICONTROL Edit]** in the component.

 >[!NOTE]
 >